thecodezone/ddev-kinsta-provider/README.md

 - **Exact mirroring**
   Adding `--delete` to rsync will remove files on the destination that don’t exist locally.
   This is powerful and dangerous — use sparingly.

----

-## Summary

-- This provider is intentionally **simple and explicit**
-- It follows standard DDEV patterns (`--skip-db`, `--skip-files`)
-- It favors clarity and safety over clever flags

-If you understand what each command does, you’re unlikely to be surprised by it — which is exactly the point.